NicoJanE/PY-Flask-FastApi-Template-Stack/Howtos/Setup.md

 1. In VS Code, select the "Run and Debug" tab.
 2. From the dropdown, select `PY-Remote-Docker` to start your debug session.

+Please not that the container gets restarted, before the debug run this can take a few seconds

 <br>